dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 - `dataproc_cluster_name`: Name of Dataproc cluster to use for running Python model (executing PySpark job)
 - `dataproc_region`: GCP region of that Dataproc cluster (e.g. `us-central1`)

-The user or service account running dbt needs the following permissions, in addition to those needed for BigQuery ([docs](https://cloud.google.com/dataproc/docs/concepts/iam/iam)):
+Any user or service account that runs dbt Python models will need the following permissions, in addition to permissions needed for BigQuery ([docs](https://cloud.google.com/dataproc/docs/concepts/iam/iam)):
 ```
 dataproc.clusters.use
 dataproc.jobs.create